jack-bradshaw/monorepo/presubmit/README.md

 # Presubmit

-Automated checks that must pass before code can be merged into main.
+A series of formatting and correctness checks.
 Run with:

 ```
-bash presubmit.sh
+source presubmit.sh
+run_presubmit
 ```